Afghanistan: Taliban to reap $1 trillion mineral wealth | DW | 17.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Until now, the Taliban have profited from the opium and heroin trade.
-The militant group now effectively rules over a country with the valuable resources that China needs to grow its economy.
+To date, the Taliban have profited from the opium and heroin trade.
+Now the militant group effectively rules a country with valuable resources that China needs to grow its economy.

 With almost no mining industry infrastructure in place, it would take Afghanistan decades to fully exploit its mineral wealth